 Does Your Kid Go to College to Get the Best Possible Education, or to Play Tennis?

-From time to time readers of the blog asking advice about finding a right college for a tennis player.
+From time to time, readers of the blog ask for advice about finding the right college for a tennis player.
 When those requests come from foreign players, I understand them.
 However, if American tennis players ask me, I am confused a bit because there are many resources on the Internet and you can use them.

 Before you register with the NCAA Eligibility Center, you need to evaluate your level of play and understand which division is right to you.
 Then go on collegetennisonline.com and research colleges.
 Division I is for good competitive players from 4 stars +.